SanicTK2/iidxguide/docs/c_conparts.md

 Sanwa buttons (from Japan) feel the best, but can be expensive.
 This is the arcade standard.
 They come with Omron switches by default.

-Samduck-sa buttons (from Korea) feel very, very close to Sanwa buttons, at fraction of the cost.
-Many Korean arcades use them.
+Samduck-sa buttons (from Korea) feel very, very close to Sanwa buttons, at a fraction of the cost.
+Most Korean arcades use these buttons.
 Some at-home players swear by these.
 Samduck-sa buttons can use the same springs as Sanwa buttons.
-These come with Gersung switches by default, but are compatible with Omron switches.
+These come with Gersung switches by default.

 DJ DAO buttons and other Chinese-manufactured buttons feel very different from Sanwas.
 They often have slightly different internal dimensions, which means Sanwa springs will not fit (usually the springs will be too long to fit).
-These are very cheap & often come by default when controllers are purchased.
-These will most likely be compatible with Omron and Gersung switches, as well as other cheap Chinese switches.
+They are also very cheap.
+These usually come built-in by default when controllers are purchased.

 ### Switches and springs